 The USA is the world” s third-largest country in size and the third-largest in terms of population.
 Located in North America, the country is bordered on the west by the Pacific Ocean, and on the east by the Atlantic Ocean.

 The USA has 50 states, almost each of them has something special in its nature and landscape.

 From the tropical beaches of Florida to the snowy peaks of the Rocky Mountains, from the rolling lands and barren deserts in the west to the huge areas of dense wilderness in the north.

-With student card, you will get a discount too, especially for a monthly or yearly pass, which is normally expensive.
+With a student card, you will get a discount too, especially for a monthly or yearly pass, which is normally expensive.

-Main big cities in Germany connected with high-speed trains which makes the life of business travelers easier as there is almost no need for taking a flight.
+Main big cities in Germany are connected with high-speed trains which makes the life of business travelers easier as there is almost no need for taking a flight.

-If you prefer to travel eco, Germany is also pedestrian and bike-friendly, each city has mandatory biking roads which make riding a bike hassle-free.
+If you prefer to travel eco, Germany is also pedestrian and bike-friendly, each city has mandatory biking roads, which make riding a bike hassle-free.